jneilliii/OctoPrint-TabOrder/README.md

 ## Adding plugin tabs

-The tab identifier for plugins can be obtained by clicking the tab in OctoPrint and emove the leading "tab_" from the hashtag found at the end of the url that loads.
+The tab identifier for plugins can be obtained by clicking the tab in OctoPrint and remove the leading "tab_" from the hashtag found at the end of the url that loads.
 For example, the following url

 ![screenshot](url.png)